OndraM/selenium-workshop-phpce/README.md

 ```
 **⚠ The Docker image is almost 400 MB download, so definitely do this ⤴ in advance!**

-The previous command will make Selenium listening on `localhost` port `4444`.
-On port 5900 the browser GUI is exposed for VNC.
+The previous command will make Selenium listening on `localhost` port `4444` and on port 5900 the browser GUI is exposed for VNC.
 So to see the GUI, you just need to use your favorite remote desktop VNC viewer and connect to host `127.0.0.1:5900`.

 For example on Linux with `vncviewer`: